zimo-gu/vividair/README.md

-# Islands Corporation
+# Vivid Airways

-This repository holds the source of the IC support website.
+This repository holds the source of the VA support website.

 ## Contributing?
 When contributing, ensure that you keep the style consistent with the other pages of the website.